Josh Shapiro: Response to Gaza war protests in Pennsylvania

-On December 3, 2023, a pro-Palestinian protest accused Jewish-owned Philadelphia restaurant Goldie of supporting the genocide of Palestinians in the Gaza Strip by sending the restaurant's profits to a provider of protective gear and training for the Israel Defense Forces during the war.
+On December 3, 2023, a pro-Palestinian protest accused Jewish-owned Philadelphia restaurant Goldie of supporting the genocide of Palestinians in the Gaza Strip after the restaurant donated its profits to United Hatzalah, an Israeli medical nonprofit that has supplied the Israel Defense Forces with protective and medical gear during the war.
 Shapiro visited the restaurant in a show of support and said, "The purposeful gathering of a mob outside of a restaurant simply because it is owned by a Jewish person, well, that's antisemitism, plain and simple."

 In November 2023, Shapiro appointed University of Pennsylvania law professor Robb Fox as his representative on the school's board of trustees, thereby obtaining an unprecedented level of influence for a Pennsylvania governor on the school's governance.
 Shapiro made his first public criticisms of university leadership during the 2023 United States Congress hearing on antisemitism, calling president Liz Magill's appearance in the hearing a "failure of leadership".
 Shapiro and Fox coordinated with Marc Rowan, a private equity billionaire and board chair of the Wharton School who was leading the campaign to oust Magill.
 Fox forwarded internal trustee communications to Shapiro's director of external affairs, and speculated with the governor's office about new policies the university could adopt.
 After Magill resigned, interim president Larry Jameson intervened to appoint Fox to the school's antisemitism task force on Shapiro's behalf.

 In consultation with the governor's office, Fox pushed the university to ban Penn Students Against the Occupation of Palestine (PAO) and coordinated with the Penn Israel Public Affairs Committee (PIPAC).
 Shapiro's office forwarded a document written by students in PIPAC outlining their priorities, which included suspending 16 teachers, adoption of the IHRA definition of antisemitism, and calls "for PAO and various Penn students to be 'publicly punish[ed]."
 When PAO's status as a campus organization was revoked, it criticized Shapiro's apparent involvement in the disciplinary process, saying, "Instead of working to bring electricity, food, and water to Gaza and supporting the needs of Palestinians in Pennsylvania, Josh Shapiro spends his time attempting to silence students and community members calling attention to UPenn's financial and material support for genocide."